DeeHants/pyBall/protocol.md

 ### Position values ###

+Position data is stored in addresses in the range `0x2100-0x30ff`.
 Like the sequence values above, all these values use the bank/sequence address in address 2.

 Each position is defined in blocks of 16 values, repeated 256 times in sequential blocks.